chris-ramon/thesis-graphql-go/README.md

 #### Secondary research questions:

-Are there any other GraphQL implementations ?
+Which other GraphQL implementations are ?

+Which Go best practices were decided to use ?

 Why was it decided to build the implementation as an open source project ?